 Wood-engr., 161 x 126mm, At the Wedding Feast, designed in conjunction with Charles Ricketts, half-length to front, as figure in group (illustration for edition of Longus The Marriage of Daphnis and Chloe, trans.
 George Thornley, printed at the Vale Press and publ. by Elkin Mathews and John Lane, 1893, p.97; published version exh.
-NPG 2009); two proof copies Fitzwilliam M., Cambridge, P.154-1943 and P155-1943.
+NPG 2009); two proof copies Fitzwilliam M., Cambridge, P.154-1943.

 Lithograph, In the House of Delia, signed and dated, head-and-shoulders to left, with long hair, as accessory character in figure composition; publ.
 The Dial, 1895, no.4 (ed. of 25); ref.
 Delaney 1978, no.35, p.46 (ill.).

 (a) 207 x 204mm, printed in green ink; Fitzwilliam M., Cambridge, P.2101-R.

 (b) 213mm x 220mm; exh.
 An Aesthetic Partnership, Orleans House, Twickenham, 1979, no 81; repr.
 Darracott 1980, p.61; Roy Davids Coll., Bonhams, 3 Oct.
 2005 (216) and Roy Davids Coll., Bonhams, London, 29 Mar.
 2011 (316).

 (c) 216 x221mm; BM, London, 1899,0321.11, plus an impression from the cancelled stone BM, London, 1938,0804.14.
 Repr.
 McKeown 2010, p.304.